Nayjest/ai-microcore/README.md

-**MicroCore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services in a convenient way, make it easily switchable and separate business logic from implementation details.
+**MicroCore** is a collection of python adapters for Large Language Models and Semantic Search APIs allowing to communicate with these services in a convenient way, make them easily switchable and separate business logic from the implementation details.

-It defines interfaces for features typically used in AI applications, that allows you to keep your application as simple as possible and try various models & services without need to change your application code.
+It defines interfaces for features typically used in AI applications, which allows you to keep your application as simple as possible and try various models & services without need to change your application code.

 You even can switch between text completion and chat completion models only using configuration.